interledger/testnet/README.md

 Testnet is made up of several components, including an Interledger test wallet application, e-commerce application and in the near future, a bank application.

+If you are curious about the Interledger Testnet architecture diagram, then follow this [link](.github/TESTNET_architecture.md).

 See Testnet in action:

 - [Interledger Test Wallet](https://rafiki.money)